Sale, Victoria: Climate

-Sale has a moderate oceanic climate (Cfb) made up of warm summers, mild autumns and springs and cool winters.
-Sale records 595.9 mm (23.4 in) of measurable precipitation per year, making it drier than the nearby state capital, Melbourne.
-The wettest month is November whilst the driest is July.
-At 54.8 days, it gets more clear days than Melbourne (48 days).
-The city can be affected by foehn winds originating from the Great Dividing Range.
+Sale has an oceanic climate (Köppen: Cfb), with mild to warm summers and cool winters.
+Average maxima vary from 25.6 C in January to 13.9 C in July while average minima fluctuate between 13.2 C in February and 3.3 C in July.
+Mean rainfall is moderately low (averaging 592.4 mm per annum), as the town is affected by foehn winds.
+Sale receives 141.1 precipitation days annually, with a maximum frequency of rain in winter.
+The town only experiences 54.8 clear days whilst having 167.5 cloudy days per annum.
+Extreme temperatures have ranged from 44.6 C on 25 January 2019 to -6.6 C on 3 July 2017.

 Economy and infrastructure

 Oil and gas

 After oil was discovered offshore in 1965, the town experienced a boom period when it became the service and residential base of the Esso-BHP oil and gas exploration and development program.
 The unprocessed oil and gas are pumped through 700 km of undersea pipes to Longford, 19 km south of Sale.
-There the hydrocarbons are removed and used to produce LPG and ethane.
-The gas is piped to Melbourne and the oil to Westernport Bay and thence to Geelong and Altona from where it is shipped interstate and overseas.
+There the hydrocarbons are removed and used to produce LPG, commercial-grade natural gas, and stabilised oil.
+The gas is piped to Melbourne and the Victorian gas grid and up to New South Wales via the Eastern gas pipeline with a branch running under Bass Strait to Tasmania and the oil to Westernport Bay and thence to Geelong and Altona from where it is shipped interstate and overseas.

-Esso's Longford gas plant was the site of a major explosion on 25 September 1998 which killed two employees and crippled the state's gas supplies for a period of two weeks.
-Previously, Sale was significant as an office centre for the Esso corporation but these operations were relocated around 1990, leaving only a gas processing facility in nearby Longford.
+Esso's Longford gas plant was the site of a major fire on 25 September 1998 which killed two employees and crippled the state's gas supplies for a period of two weeks.
+Previously, Sale was significant as an office centre for the Esso corporation but these operations were relocated around 1990, leaving only the oil and gas processing facility in nearby Longford.

 Shopping

 Sale's main shopping precincts are Gippsland Centre and adjacent Raymond St Mall.
 Most other shopping style stores including clothing, music and food can be found along Raymond St, known to be the main street of Sale.
-Supermarkets in Sale include Coles, Woolworths, Aldi, Foodworks and IGA.
-Other retailers include Target, Bunnings Warehouse, Harvey Norman, The Reject Shop, Spotlight and Dimmeys.
+Supermarkets in Sale include Coles, Woolworths, Aldi, FoodWorks and IGA.
+Other retailers include Target, Bunnings, Harvey Norman, The Reject Shop, Spotlight and Dimmeys.